top of page

 My own life is shaped by both psychological science and a faith-informed understanding of human formation.
 I welcome and respect the spiritual and philosophical frameworks clients bring, whether faith is central to their lives, quietly present, or something they are still discerning.

-Whether through education or therapy, my hope is to walk alongside couples with steadiness and care—offering insight where it’s helpful, space where it’s needed, and support for relationships that can grow toward greater wisdom, love, and wholeness across every season of life.
+Whether through education or therapy, my hope is to walk alongside people with steadiness and care—offering insight where it’s helpful, space where it’s needed, and support for relationships that can grow toward greater wisdom, love, and wholeness across every season of life.

-DETAILS
+THERAPY DETAILS &

 Online